15 min read

 Using additional related terms alongside a single keyword can provide a more comprehensive understanding of the topic for both readers and search engines.
 In other words, incorporate semantic keywords.
 These are terms and phrases that add extra context to the content and help search engines understand what it’s about.

 Like all keyword research tactics, it's essential to consider what Google prefers.
 Analyse the content displayed on the first page of Google for a particular keyword and strive to enhance it.
 Approach the article by observing what Google prioritises in the top results.
-Once you have identified relevant low competition keywords and figured out what the intent should be, you can optimise your blog content by incorporating these keywords naturally.

 However, it is important to avoid keyword stuffing.
 Google penalises websites that engage in this practice, and it can make the flow of your article awkward and unnatural, which can detract from the reader's experience.